alankent/magento2devbox-skeleton/README.md

   numbers.
 Change ports such as "80" to "8080:80" if you want the web server port to be always 8080.
 You cannot run different containers at the same time using the same port numbers.
-On Mac, there is a default web server running on port 80 so you must use a different port number for the web serve container.
+On Mac, there is a default web server running on port 80 so you must use a different port number for the web server container.

 * The recommended way to create and update projects is via Composer, a PHP package manager.
 Magento provides a Composer repository from which Magento